 Hi France Travel Planners

-If you are keeping up with activities in our Facebook group (you can sign up here if you aren’t a member) you will know that Loire Valley resident and group member Susan Walter has been sharing some of her experiences of living in a Loire Valley village.
-Recently Susan posted about French Christmas treats and it received such a great response in the group that we decided we should publish the post more broadly:
+If you keep up with activities in our Facebook group (you can sign up here if you aren’t a member) you will know that Loire Valley resident and group member Susan Walter loves sharing some of her experiences of living in a Loire Valley village.
+One of her most popular posts was about French Christmas treats and it received such a great response in the group that we decided we should publish the post more broadly:

 It’s getting to the time of year I need to start thinking about what we will have for Christmas.
 The main meal here is Christmas Eve, but there will be at least two days of feasting (with family as much as possible for the locals).
 Here are the sorts of things I will be ordering from my local artisan producers.

 The Loire Valley is close enough to the coast that oyster producers come up for the weekend farmers markets, even the very small markets like my village.
 Many households buy a dozen oysters every week, but at Christmas time they order them in 3 kilo boxes (roughly 3 dozen oysters).
 Usually they will choose the ones labelled fines de claires, which means they have been matured in the shallow salty ponds of the coastal marshes.
 These oysters have been trained to stay closed and therefore fresh and can be stored in your cellar for a week.
 They will be opened and eaten raw at several meals over the holiday period, usually accompanied by nothing more than lemon, sometimes shallot vinegar.
 Expect to pay about €15 – €18 for a 3kg box.

 At some point in the Christmas celebrations a huge platter of seafood will appear.
 On it will be prawns, langoustines, crab, winkles and probably a few other delicacies.
 Like the oysters they will be delivered fresh (but pre-cooked) from the Atlantic coastal waters by fishmongers coming up from the coast for the farmers markets.